What Is a Carbuncle?

 future.
 See your doctor if this happens.
 It could be a sign of a more serious health

 Proper hygiene reduces your risk of developing a carbuncle.

 - Wash your hands before eating and after using

 - Shower often to keep your skin free of bacteria.

-- Avoid squeezing boils or rubbing broken skin.
+- Avoid squeezing boils or rubbing any broken

-- See a doctor if you suspect a chronic illness or have other skin issues that cause breaks in the skin.
+illness or other skin issues that cause breaks in the skin.